 - Reinstall or update your computer’s sound driver.

-- Enable and unmute your Bluetooth device for the Your Phone app.
+- Enable and unmute your Bluetooth device for the Phone Link app.

 Kindly continue reading this guide for the full steps and details for executing the above solutions.